eslint/eslint/docs/src/extend/custom-rule-tutorial.md

 ## The Custom Rule

 The custom rule  in this tutorial requires that all `const` variables named `foo` are assigned the string `"bar"`.
-The rule is defined in the file `foo-bar.js`.
+The rule is defined in the file `enforce-foo-bar.js`.
 The rule also suggests replacing any other value assigned to `const foo` with `"bar"`.

-You can run the custom rule on a file to report and fix any problems.

 For example, say you had the following `foo.js` file: